-The Agency for Toxic Substances and Disease Registry (ATSDR) evaluated the Zonolite/W.R.
-Grace & Company vermiculite site in New Orleans, Louisiana, because approximately 148,000 tons of asbestos-contaminated vermiculite were shipped to a facility on the site for processing by exfoliation.
-Commercial exfoliation of vermiculite is a process of heating it in a furnace to expand, or "pop" it into lightweight nuggets.
+The Agency for Toxic Substances and Disease Registry (ATSDR) evaluated the Vermiculite of Hawaii site in Honolulu, Hawaii, because the Environmental Protection Agency (EPA) identified the site for further action on the basis of contamination found at the site during their investigations in 2000 and 2001.
+Vermiculite of Hawaii received asbestos-contaminated vermiculite from the Libby mine and processed it by exfoliation.
+Commercial exfoliation of vermiculite is a process of heating it in a furnace to expand or "pop" it into lightweight nuggets.